thutahw/tp/docs/UserGuide.md

   E.g. `addpatient name/NAME`: can be used as `addpatient name/Alice Tan`.

 * When the command requires time in HH:MM format, it follows the **24 Hour** System.

-E.g entering 01:00 means 1 am and 13:00 means 1 pm.
+  E.g. 01:00 means 1 a.m. and 13:00 means 1 p.m.

 * Items in square brackets are **optional**.